adobe-commerce/aco-sample-catalog-data-ingestion/README.md

 #### Generate the IMS credentials for API authentication

 You generate the `client_ID` and `client_secret` credentials from the Adobe Developer Console.
-You must have a system administrator or developer role for the Adobe Commerce Optimizer project to complete this configuration.
-See [User Management](https://helpx.adobe.com/enterprise/using/manage-developers.html) in the *Adobe Commerce Optimizer* documentation.
+You must have a system administrator or developer role for the Commerce Optimizer project to complete this configuration.
+See [User Management](https://helpx.adobe.com/enterprise/using/manage-developers.html) in the *Commerce Optimizer* documentation.

 1. Log in to the [Adobe Developer Console](https://developer.adobe.com/console).